zhuan0122/cfsd18-cognition-track/README.md

    If the path is too short, place aimpoint at the last path element
    ```
 ## velocity control
+ // the driverModelVelocity function returns a float varible accelerationRequest, when it is positive, it will be assigned to groundAcceleration object and the acceleration message with senderstamp  also will be sent through OD4Session.
+ when the accelerationRequest is negative and then the minus accelerationRequest value will be assigned to groundDeceleration and the deceleration message will be sent with sender stamp.

 - acceleration
   ```